Protecting Human Health and Coastal Economies with Early Warnings

-For more than a decade, NOAA has been developing experimental forecasts in areas such as harmful algal blooms, pathogens, hypoxia, sea level change,wave energy, and ocean acidification.
+For more than a decade, NOAA has been developing experimental forecasts in areas such as harmful algal blooms, pathogens, hypoxia, sea level change, wave energy, and ocean acidification.
 In a few cases, NOAA has transitioned the experimental forecasts into operations.
-For example, NOAA produces operational Harmful Algal Bloom forecasts for the Gulf of Mexico.
+For example, NOAA produces operational Harmful Algal Bloom forecasts for the Gulf of Mexico and Lake Erie.
 These forecasts are based on satellite imagery, models, and field data from federal, state, and local monitoring programs; research vessels; buoys; and autonomous underwater vehicles.
 Combining this information allows NOAA to alert officials of the location, movement, and impacts of blooms.
 The forecast system also provides daily public condition reports.
 Forecasting methods vary based on the species and geographic area.

 Collaborative, systematic, ecological forecasts will build upon NOAA's ongoing investments in scientific understanding of ecosystem structure, dynamics, and functioning; advances in observational, modeling, and computational infrastructure; and experience in operational forecasting.

 We recognize that what is appropriate for water quality managers in one region may not be appropriate in another.
 However, nationwide consistency is critical for success.
 That's why the Roadmap supports a consistent, national protocol for ecological forecasts while allowing the agency to continue to target development and implementation of region-specific forecasts.